MateusRodriguesCosta/gift-card-api/readme.md

  The Springdoc is the best option today for Spring Boot API docs.

 ### Elastic
- In order to have a transactions history I will add elastic and kibana.
+ In order to have a transactions history for analytical and search I will add elastic indexed documents.
+I will keep saving into the relational database as I think in a real world applications this is the common practice for financial audits.

 # Current project stack